Skip to Content

 Quartz crystals are also the mineral that scientists used to analyze and eventually decipher the shape of atomic crystalline structures.

-The interesting thing about autunite other than its weird scale-like shape and yellow coloring is that it is luminescent under ultraviolet lighting, which is a fancy way of saying it glows under blacklights.
+Besides its weird scale-like shape and yellow colouring, the interesting thing about Autunite is that it is luminescent under ultraviolet lighting, which is a fancy way of saying it glows under blacklights.

 This fluorescent glow is caused by the subatomic movement of the autunite participles in response to the energy being delivered by ultraviolet rays.

-One odd property that some crystals and minerals contain is the ability to change color according to their exposure to light.
-Hackmanite is one such crystal, appearing to be pale blue during the day but a deep purple color at night.
+One odd property that some crystals and minerals contain is the ability to change colour according to their exposure to light.
+Hackmanite is one such crystal, appearing pale blue during the day but a deep purple at night.
 It also glows with a bright orange-red flare in ultraviolet light.

-Hackmanite is a rare mineral that isn’t seen much since it is mostly too soft to be worked for jewelry without shattering.
+Hackmanite is a rare mineral that isn’t seen much since it is mostly too soft to be worked for jewellery without shattering.

 Hematite is an interesting material, and while many people may incorrectly define it as a crystal due to its smooth appearance and mirror-like surface (and the fact that it is often carved into crystalline structures), this stone is a mineral.